password123456/setup-wordpress-with-security-best-practice/README.md

 Enabling it may expose WordPress to DDoS attacks and could result in resource consumption and site slowdowns.

 **Audit:**
-- Verify if the JSON REST API feature is enabled.
+- Verify that JSON REST API feature is enabled.
 (Default: Enabled)
 ```
 # curl -i -k https://yourwordpress.com/wp-json